BobMorane22/connectx/prototypes/widgetsFactory/architecture.md

 #### 4.2.1.
 First layering strategy (1)
 This is the current strategy.
 All widgets (Connect X specific or not) are contained within the `cxgui` library.
-The `cxexec` library, on the other hand, handles the GTK specific initialization.
-This means that everywhere, GTK is known (i.e. it is a dependency).
+The `cxexec` library, on the other hand, handles the GTKmm specific initialization.
+This means that everywhere, GTKmm is known (i.e. it is a dependency).

 #### 4.2.2.
 Second layering strategy (2)
-The abstract factory pattern allows for a `cxui` layer, which consists of a set of reusable "base" widget interfaces, as well as the general purpose widget abstract factory interface.
+The abstract factory pattern allows for a `cxui` layer, which consists of a set of reusable base widget interfaces, as well as the general purpose widget abstract factory interface.
 In this layer, there are no concrete classes, and GTK is not a dependency.
 This is where, for example, `IWidget` and `IButton` live.

 Standard widgets (the concrete edit box and button) as well as their factories live in a seperate layer, `cxstdui` on